inkognitro/react-redux-saga-boilerplate/README.md

 ## Motivation
 Sometimes it is hard to deliver good quality software due to economic time pressure.
 With this project I try to provide a best practise frontend boilerplate to save nerves of developers and other stakeholders.
-Because talking is cheap, this is my way to convince people of my skills.
+Furthermore talking is cheap, therefore I'd like to show my frontend skills in this way.

 ## Knowledge base
 To fully understand this project you should be familiar with the technologies below.